 The fraction is now completely reduced (simplified) to its lowest terms.

-A fraction that is completely reduced (simplified) to its lowest terms, to its basic representation, to its simplest form:
+A fraction that is completely reduced (simplified) to its lowest terms (to its basic representation, to its simplest form) has the smallest possible numerator and denominator.

 A fully reduced fraction is called an irreducible fraction and its numerator and denominator are coprime numbers.